Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 # create grid search object, and use the pipeline as an estimator
 grid_search = GridSearchCV(pipeline, parameters, n_jobs=-1)

-# fit the grid search on the taining data
+# fit the grid search on the training data
 grid_search.fit(X_train, y_train)

 # get the list of optimal parameters